supabase/embeddings-generator/README.md

 # Supabase Embeddings Generator

-A GitHub Action to automatically convert your markdown files into embeddings, and store them in your Postgres databases.
+A GitHub Action that converts your markdown files into embeddings and stores them in your Postgres/Supabase database, allowing you to perform vector similarity search inside your documentation and website.
 ## Usage

-This GitHub Action works with Supabase Vector to process your knowledge base and store them as embeddings in your Supabase Database allowing you to perform vector similarity search.

-This action is a companion to the [`headless-vector-search`](https://github.com/supabase/headless-vector-search) repo, which is used to store and retrieve the embeddings using [OpenAI](https://openai.com) and [Supabase](https://supabase.com)
+This action is a companion to the [`headless-vector-search`](https://github.com/supabase/headless-vector-search) repo, which is used to store and retrieve the embeddings using [OpenAI](https://openai.com) and [Supabase](https://supabase.com).

 In your knowledge base repository, create a new action called `.github/workflows/generate_embeddings.yml` with the following content: